Crime scene cleanup: In popular culture and the media

 Crime scene cleanup as a profession has been featured sporadically in popular culture and the media.
-It first showed up in films when Quentin Tarantino produced Curdled, and later in films such as the Samuel L. Jackson film Cleaner, and the Amy Adams and Emily Blunt film Sunshine Cleaning.
+It first showed up in films when Jorg Buttgereit made Nekromantik and Quentin Tarantino produced Curdled, and later in films such as the Samuel L. Jackson film Cleaner, and the Amy Adams and Emily Blunt film Sunshine Cleaning.
 On television, it has been featured in a smattering of documentaries aired on the National Geographic Channel and the Discovery Channel, as well as reality series such as Grim Sweepers.
 The Korean drama series Move to Heaven follows a pair of cleaners who also examine the lives of the deceased they are hired to clean up after by collecting their personal belongings.

 In print and online, the task has been the subject of Alan Emmins' book Mop Men: Inside the World of Crime Scene Cleaners, and in a piece on "six figure jobs" that appeared on CNN.
 Another book is Aftermath, Inc.: Cleaning Up after CSI Goes Home.
 An extensive article on all aspects of crime scene cleanup was published in the forensic science section of Discovery's How Stuff Works.

-In video games, crime scene cleanup takes center focus as the main objective in the game, Viscera Cleanup Detail.
+In crime scene cleanup video games, the main objective in the game is the process of the cleanup.
+An example is Viscera Cleanup Detail.
 Viscera Cleanup Detail is a PC game distributed through Steam that enables players to clean up blood and body remains after a Sci-Fi battle has occurred on a space station.
 Another example of crime scene cleanup in video games is Safeguard.
 Safeguard takes a more realistic and educational approach, enabling users to learn about the hazards of crime scene cleanup, as well as the equipment and tools used.
 Safeguard also uses virtual reality to immerse users in the crime scene environment.

 Some fictional depictions show crime scene clean-up involving criminal organizations.
 Crime fiction sometimes refers to the term "cleaner" as an expert in destroying and removing evidence, usually working for criminals.
-For example, if a murder has been committed, a cleaner is contracted to completely remove all traces of the crime as if it never happened.
+For example, if a murder has been committed, a cleaner is contracted to remove all traces of the crime as if it never happened.